How is your love relationship going? Is it more happy than unhappy — or is it the opposite?

 There is a lack of open, honest, and loving communication between the couple — about positive, neutral and negative topics.

-Any kind of conflict communication often devolves into anger and blaming with no resolution ever reached.
+Any kind of conflict in communication often devolves into anger and blaming with no resolution ever reached.

 One partner or the other doesn’t feel secure in expressing feelings or self-doubts because they know they won’t be heard.
 Or worse, they may be criticized or demeaned.